rlf-arlut/tmrg/doc/source/synthesis_tests.rst

 Several simple circuits were designed in order to determine strategy for triplication Synthesis was performed with **Cadence Encounter RTL Compiler** (version RC11.21 - v11.20-s012_1, 64-bit).
-Unmodified set of scripts from Sandro Bonacini (**THE RECIPE**) was used in order to perform synthesis.
+Unmodified set of scripts from Sandro Bonacini (**THE RECIPE**) was used in order to perform the esynthesis.

 .. _sec-fsm-triplication: